YanMCoutinho/BaoStamp/README.md

 With BaoStamp, we transform the textile industry by promoting more sustainable practices and increasing consumer confidence in ethical products.
 By ensuring transparency and traceability, we help brands adopt responsible practices and provide consumers with the necessary information for conscious choices.
 BaoStamp is ready to lead the transformation of the textile industry towards a more sustainable future. 🌍

-## 📝 Demo Link

-_Put the link to your published project and the link to the demonstration video here_

-## 📁 Folder Structure

-Among the files and folders present in the root of the project, the following are defined:

-<b>cartesi-backend</b>: Here are the files related to Cartesi backend.

-<b>frontend</b>: Here are the files related to the frontend, such as the screens the user will interact with.

-<b>docs</b>: Here are all the project documents in english and portuguese.

-<b>README.md</b>: File that serves as an introductory guide and general explanation of the project and the application.

 ## 💻 Setup for Development and Code Execution